top of page

 [Dr. Amy Park]

 Yes, for external sphincter repair.
-We usually use the SCAR to do an overlapping if we can, but it's associated with a little bit more dyspnea with a delayed repair, I think.
+We usually use the SCAR to do an overlapping if we can, but it's associated with a little bit more dyspareunia with a delayed repair, I think.
 Here, at least we don't get called in for third or fourth-degree tears, but I have colleagues who say that they get called in all the time.
 This just brings up that question of like you're saying, if you don't see that many, do you feel comfortable doing it?
 Then it's just like that is a training problem creating itself as well.

 (9) Effective Training for Advanced Tear Repair